Closing Date - Open

 Cambridge Environmental Assessments is part of RSK ADAS.
 With over 75 years’ experience, ADAS has a track record of providing environmental consultancy and research expertise to an enviable range of clients both in the private and public sector.
 We are a recognised and highly respected leader in the environmental and rural sectors.

 ADAS sits within RSK Group Ltd, which is one of Europe's leading multidisciplinary environmental consultancies and is ranked number 42 in the Sunday Times Fast Track 200 which rates the success of private companies in the UK.
 There has never been a more exciting time to join.

-- Be an imaginative toxicologist with a very good grasp of general toxicology and human health risk assessment.
+- Be an imaginative toxicologist with a very good grasp of general toxicology, repro-toxicology and developmental toxicology.